-If you have an unstable or slow connection, you can try to download a copy of our repository elsewhere and use that.
+If you have an unstable or slow connection or no internet connection, you can try to download a copy of our repository elsewhere and use that.
 You can find instructions here (page 30).

-Alternatively, you can follow the instructions for using your own version of a package, I want to use my own version of package 'X' (page 35)
+Alternatively, you can follow the instructions for using your own version of a package, I want to use my own version of package 'X' (page 36)